mturkol/regressionBF/README.md

 ```

 Call `linearReg_R2stat` with the the function handle '@getOptions' to return
-the deafult options setting within a Struct:
+the default options setting within a Struct:

 ```
 >> [DefOpts] = linearReg_R2stat(@getOptions)